Al-Farooq (title)

 Al-Farooq (Arabic: الفاروق, "distinguisher") is the title given to one who distinguishes right from wrong.
-It was a well-known historical title of the second caliph Umar.
+Sunni Muslims use the title Al-Farooq for Umar, while Shia Muslims believe it is a title reserved exclusively for Ali, and that the Prophet Muhammad gave him this title.
+There is disagreement among Sunnis as to whether the Prophet or the People of the Book gave this name to Umar.

 Etymology

 According to the Lisān al-'Arab (Arabic dictionary by Ibn Manẓūr) al-Farouq refers to making a distinction between two subjects, and is a person who distinguishes between right and wrong.

 Al-Farooq is translated as "discriminator" by Gerald T. Elmore, Richard F. Burton.
 As, however, the morphophonology of the lexeme farūq is not Arabic, the word seems to be of Syro-Aramaic origin, e.g. pārōqā "Saviour" as for example pointed out by Robert M. Kerr.

 History

+Sunni view

 According to historical Sunni sources, Muhammad entitled Umar ibn al-Khattab as al-Farooq.
 The son of Kahn Jahan, the minister of Muhammad bin Tughluq claimed Umar ibn al-Khattab got this title from the Islamic prophet Muhammad.
 Also Umayyad caliph Sulayman called him discriminator (al-farooq) It is mentioned in the History of Tabari, Taqabat ibn Sad, and Tahdhib "the people of the Book (Jews) were the first to call Umar 'al-Faaruq, we have never heard the Prophet make such reference."